Burke and Wills Dig Tree viewed from Cooper Creek

 Driving from Brisbane, you take the Adventure Way and drive west for 1,360 kilometres, about 20 hours driving time.
 You travel the Warrego Highway through Dalby, on to Cunnamulla, then Thargomindah before taking the Innamincka road.
 The Dig Tree Reserve is within Nappa Merrie station, between Thargomindah and Innamincka.

 There are three significant trees at the Dig Tree Reserve: the Dig Tree, Brahé’s Tree and the Face Tree.
 Each of the trees was carved although some of the blazes are now grown over.

 There is a conservation fee of $10 per vehicle or $30 per bus to visit the Dig Tree Reserve.
 The South Australia Desert Parks Pass does not cover the Dig Tree conservation fee.
-There are basic bush camping facilities including firewood.
+There are basic bush camping facilities included.
+You must provide your own firewood.

 Contact the ranger on 07 4655 4323 or UHF1 (One) for more information or assistance.